 September 9, 2021

-Cancer Council Tasmania is funded principally from the Tasmanian community – we rely on 90% of our budget each year from Tasmanian individuals and families.
+Cancer Council Tasmania is funded principally from the Tasmanian community, with more than 85% of funding each year derived from the generous support of Tasmanian businesses, individuals and families.

-Each and every year over $4 million from fundraising, donations and bequests must be sourced to ensure that programs and services can continue to be delivered.
+Each and every year over $4 million from fundraising, donations and bequests must be sourced to ensure that our vital programs and services can continue to be delivered around the state.